What is Nystagmus?

 - Neurological diseases.

-- Albinism (lack of color, or pigmentation, in the skin).
+- Albinism (lack of colour, or pigmentation, in the skin).

 - A wide range of eye problems in children, including cataracts and focusing problems.